-This specialism is for pianists intending to focus intensely on performance who demonstrate career potential as soloists or chamber players.
-You will receive 60 hours of private one-to-one Principal Study tuition over the year, and opportunities to play in masterclasses with a range of distinguished visiting pianists.
-There are performance opportunities both within and outside the School, including competitions such as the Gold Medal and the annual Guildhall Wigmore Recital Prize for a debut Wigmore Hall recital, and participation in international partnerships with other conservatoires and performance centres.
+This specialism is for pianists intending to focus intensely on performance and who demonstrate career potential as soloists or chamber players.
+You will receive 60 hours of one-to-one Principal Study tuition over the year, and opportunities to play in masterclasses with a range of distinguished visiting pianists.
+There is a broad range of performance opportunites in-person and online, both within and outside the School, including competitions such as the Gold Medal and the annual Guildhall Wigmore Recital Prize for a debut Wigmore Hall recital, and participation in international partnerships with other conservatoires and performance centres.